Racing-Europe

 International Air.

-Because everybody has their own airline loyalties and favorite frequent-flyer accounts to build up, and especially because our group members will be coming to our destinations from disparate parts of the U.S. and may be staying for different periods of time, we have decided to leave your international travel arrangments to your discretion.
+Because everybody has their own airline loyalties and favorite frequent-flyer accounts to build up, and especially because our group members will be coming to our destinations from disparate parts of the U.S. and may be staying for different periods of time, we leave your international travel arrangements to your discretion.
 If you do not have an established relationship with one or more airlines, there are many ways to ferret out the best air program for your needs, including the internet or a travel agent.

 Foreign Currency Exchange Rates.